SonNguyen0604/fcaj-workshop-template/content/1-Worklog/1.1-Week1/_index.md

       <td>Wed</td>
       <td>
         <ul>
-          <li>Forked the original <code>fcaj-workshop-template</code> repository to my personal GitHub account.</li>
+          <li>Forked the template repository <code>fcaj-workshop-template</code> from the mentor's account to the personal GitHub account.</li>
-          <li>Inspected the content directory structure (Folders 1 to 7) to prepare for data customization.</li>
+          <li>Inspected the content directory structure from section 1 to 7 to prepare for data customization.</li>
+          <li><b>Proactively configured AWS Budgets on the personal account, setting a cost alert threshold at $5.00 for budget safety.</b></li>
         </ul>
       </td>
       <td>24/06/2026</td>
       <td>24/06/2026</td>
-      <td><a href="https://github.com/hdnkhoi-dev/fcaj-workshop-template">FCAJ Workshop Template</a></td>
+      <td><a href="https://github.com/hdnkhoi-dev/fcaj-workshop-template">FCAJ Workshop Template</a> / AWS Console</td>
     </tr>
     <tr>
       <td>Thu</td>
       <td>
         <ul>
-          <li>Edited and updated personal identification information for Nguyen Duy Son (SGU - Information Systems) on the Portfolio homepage.</li>
+          <li>Edited and updated personal profile for Nguyen Duy Son (SGU - Information Systems) on the Portfolio homepage.</li>
-          <li>Configured and synchronized the homepage in both English and Vietnamese to fulfill project requirements.</li>
+          <li>Configured homepage synchronization in both English and Vietnamese to fulfill the mandatory project requirements.</li>
         </ul>
       </td>
       <td>25/06/2026</td>